ParadiseforAndaChen/FLOW-DISENTANGLED-FEATURE-IMPORTANCE/README.md

    Run `CTG.ipynb` to execute the experiments and obtain the corresponding results and figures.

 5. **Exp4**: Implementation of the experiments in Appendix D.3.1.
+   Run `Correction.ipynb` to generate the results.

+6. **Exp5**: Implementation of the experiments in Appendix D.2.
-   Run `Correction.ipynb` to generate the results and plot the figure.
+   Run `Correction.ipynb` to generate the results.